 Bookstores are awesome for advertising and for selling some additional copies.
-I encourage authors to always make an effort to connect with their local bookstores to sell either through a wholesaler (the bookstore orders copies) or through consignment (they buy and sell directly from the author).
+I encourage authors to always attempt to connect with their local bookstores to sell either through a wholesaler (the bookstore orders copies) or through consignment (they buy and sell directly from the author).
 There’s just no reason not to at least connect with your local bookstores!

 And with services like DartFrog, you have a low-cost and low-risk option to get your book in even more stores!
-But don’t forget that you’re still going to be the primary advocate and salesperson for your book(s).
-Even with twenty or thirty copies on the shelves of independent bookstores near and far, you are going to make most of your sales directly from your website to your online followers.
+But don’t forget that you will still be the primary advocate and salesperson for your book(s).
+Even with twenty or thirty copies on the shelves of independent bookstores near and far, you will make most of your sales directly from your website to your online followers.